robmiller/vim-movar/README.md

 ...where no single movement would allow you to select `$foo->bar` from within the variable.

-At the moment, movar supports PHP and Ruby, but it should be relatively straightforward to add new rules for different languages in the future.
+At the moment, movar supports PHP, Javascript, and Ruby, but it should be relatively straightforward to add new rules for different languages in the future.